bvm/bvm/README.md

    }
    ```
 2. Support for file paths everywhere in addition to urls.
-3. Something similar to `npm run <script-name>`?
-Or is that out of scope?
-4. Ability to specify pre & post install commands in the configuration file (ties into #4 maybe... might be better to make it separate though)
+3. Ability to specify pre & post install commands in the configuration file.
-5. Ability to purge any binaries that haven't been run for X days.
+4. Ability to purge any binaries that haven't been run for X days.
-6. Some way for binaries to specify all their version numbers and the ability to get their latest.
-I'm thinking each binary manifest file may have a url to a global binary manifest file where all that data is stored.
+5. Some way for binaries to specify all their version numbers and the ability to get their latest. ~~I'm thinking each binary manifest file may have a url to a global binary manifest file where all that data is stored.~~ I think this should be explicit as people will have to trust the source.
+They could add "binary list" files to their individual CLI tools then install via `bvm install [binary name] [version]` or just `bvm install [binary name]`.
-7. Checksums on paths to ensure downstream binaries stay constant.
+6. Checksums on paths to ensure downstream binaries stay constant.
-8. `bvm list` - Lists the installed binaries.
+7. `bvm list` - Lists the installed binaries.
-9. `bvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
+8. `bvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
-10. Support downstream binary dependencies.
+9. Support downstream binary dependencies.
-11. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
+10. Ability to get a specific version of a binary when using `bvm resolve` (ex. `bvm resolve deno 1.3.1`)
-12. Ability to easily create and remove aliases (ex. `deno2`)
+11. Ability to easily create and remove aliases (ex. `deno2`)
     - These should be associated with the binary they alias so when you uninstall the binary it deletes the alias.
-13. Require `--force` on `bvm install <url>` if already installed.
+12. Require `--force` on `bvm install <url>` if already installed.
-14. `bvm clear-url-cache` - Clear the url caches, but not the binary caches.
+13. `bvm clear-url-cache` - Clear the url caches, but not the binary caches.
-15. Ability to execute a specific version of an executable one time. `bvm exec deno 1.2.0 -V` or perhaps at the shim level `deno -V --bvm-use-version 1.2.0`... or maybe this should use `bvm resolve` somehow.
+14. Ability to execute a specific version of an executable one time. `bvm exec deno 1.2.0 -V` or perhaps at the shim level `deno -V --bvm-use-version 1.2.0`... or maybe this should use `bvm resolve` somehow.

 Probably unnecessary complexity:

 1. `bvm use <url>` - To use a specific version of a binary globally via a url.

-## Goals

-1. Seamless version selection.
-2. Replace binary specific version manager tools.
-3. No centralization—all urls and paths.
-   - Allows for easily distributing approved binaries within an organization.
-   - Easy for binary authors to distribute their applications.
-4. Support different binaries with the same name.
-5. Backwards compatibility (once hitting 1.0)
+2. ~~Something similar to `npm run <script-name>`?
+Or is that out of scope?~~ Yes.
+I think there should be another tool people can install with bvm that does this.
+This tool should be very simple.
+There should definitely be pre and post install scripts though.